Andrii Derkach: Parliamentary activity

-Derkach has been a member of the Ukrainian Parliament from 1998 to the present.
+Derkach has been a member of the Ukrainian Parliament, the Verkhovna Rada, from 1998 until 2020.
 He was first elected in the 1998 Ukrainian parliamentary election in District 159 (at the same time he ran for Laborious Ukraine Electoral Bloc which did not win any seats).
 In parliament he joins the Labour Ukraine faction.

-In the 2002 Ukrainian parliamentary election Derkach was elected as №11 in the election list of For United Ukraine!.
+In the 2002 Ukrainian parliamentary election Derkach was elected as No.11 in the election list of For United Ukraine!.
 In June 2002 however he joined the re-created Labour Ukraine faction.

-From 2002 to 2006, he served as Deputy Chairman of the Ukrainian Parliament Committee on Fuel and Energy Complex, Nuclear Policy and Nuclear Safety.
+From 2002 to 2006, he served as Deputy Chairman of the Verkhovna Rada Committee on Fuel and Energy Complex, Nuclear Policy and Nuclear Safety.

-Derkach returned to parliament in the 2006 Ukrainian parliamentary election by being №9 on the election list of Socialist Party of Ukraine.
+Derkach returned to parliament in the 2006 Ukrainian parliamentary election by being No.9 on the election list of Socialist Party of Ukraine.

-In the 2007 Ukrainian parliamentary election Derkach was elected on the party list of the Party of Regions; №96 on the list.
+In the 2007 Ukrainian parliamentary election Derkach was elected on the party list of the Party of Regions; No.96 on the list.

-In 2012 he was re-elected into parliament as a candidate of Party of Regions in electoral districts (first-past-the-post electoral system) 159.
+In 2012 he was re-elected into the Verkhovna Rada as a candidate of the Party of Regions in electoral districts (first-past-the-post electoral system) 159.
 Derkach won the district with 63.37% of the votes.
 In 2012 he became been a member of the Budget Committee of the Ukrainian Parliament (Committee of the Verkhovna Rada on issues of budget).
 He left the faction of Party of Regions on 21 February 2014.

 In 2014 Derkach was re-elected into parliament as an independent candidate again in District 159.
 He won the district with 61.85% of the votes.

 From 2014 to 2016, he was Deputy Chairman of the Parliamentary Group "Nation's Will".

-According to Ukrainian anti-corruption watchdog organization Chesno, Derkach voted for the "dictatorship laws", ten laws restricting freedom of speech and assembly, which were signed into law by president Viktor Yanukovych in January 2014; nine of them were repealed by the Ukrainian parliament 12 days later.
+According to Ukrainian anti-corruption watchdog organization Chesno, Derkach voted for the "dictatorship laws", ten laws restricting freedom of speech and assembly, which were signed into law by president Viktor Yanukovych in January 2014; nine of them were repealed by the Verkhovna Rada 12 days later.

 As of October 2019, Derkach represents District 159 situated around Hlukhiv in the Sumy Oblast in northeastern Ukraine.
 In the 2019 Ukrainian parliamentary election he won the district with 40.65% of the votes.
 Following the election he did not become a member of any parliamentary committee.

 In the Sumy Oblast 2020 local election Derkach headed the list for the Sumy Oblast Council for Our Land.
 Although the party won 8 seats in the election, Derkach did not take his seat in this provincial council.

 On 20 August 2021 the National Security and Defense Council of Ukraine imposed personal economic restrictive sanctions against Derkach on the grounds he was a "pro-Russian propagandist".

 On 10 January 2023, Derkach was stripped of his Ukrainian citizenship along with his associates Viktor Medvedchuk and Taras Kozak.

-On 13 January 2023, a constitutional majority of members of Ukraine’s parliament voted to strip Derkach of his position as a people’s deputy.
+On 13 January 2023, a constitutional majority of members of the Verkhovna Rada voted to strip Derkach of his position as a people's deputy.